Sikhism in Greater Vancouver: Gurdwaras in Vancouver

-Gurdwaras in suburbs
+Gurdwaras in suburbs and other municipalities

 Most South Asians in Surrey, as of 2001, are Sikhs.
 The Guru Nanak Sikh Gurdwara is on Scott Road in the City of Surrey.
 As of 2011 in regards to its orthodoxy it is a "moderate" gurdwara.
 As of 2004 it had 37,000 members, making it one of North America's largest Sikh temples.
+Dasmesh Darbar Gurdwara is an orthodox gurdwara in Surrey.

 The Guru Nanak Sikh Gurdwara was established in North Delta in 1973 by the Guru Nanak Sikh Society in order to serve the around 200 Sikh families living in the Surrey-Delta area.
 The society itself, the Guru Nanak Sikh Temple Society of Delta Surrey, opened that year.
 The current facility opened in 1981 along Scott Road in Surrey.
 Due to opposition to the gurdwara from non-Sikhs in Delta, the Delta city government asked the Guru Nanakh Sikh Society to build the new gurdwara in the Surrey side of a property that had been purchased by the society in 1973.
 In exchange the Delta city government gave access to the Delta sewage system.
 As of 1988 it was largest Greater Vancouver gurdwara building.
 The gurdwara was receiving a level income slightly below those of the two largest Vancouver-area gurdwaras by 1979.
 Around 1984 the International Sikh Youth Federation (ISYF) took control of the Guru Nanakh Gurdwara.
 The ISYF was a daughter organization of the World Sikh Organization (WSO), which controlled the KDS.
 According to Hugh Johnston, as of 1988 the gurdwara "probably" had the second largest membership in Greater Vancouver, after the KDS.
 In January 1998 a coalition of anti-ISYF Sikhs and Sikhs who favored the Indian Congress wrested power away from the ISYF.